Pyramid (game show): Later developments

 CBS passed on Pyramid and opted to pick up Let's Make a Deal, hosted by Wayne Brady, as Guiding Light's replacement.
 Several months later, in December 2009, CBS announced the cancellation of another long-running soap opera, As the World Turns.
 Pyramid was once again among the series being considered as a potential replacement.
 CBS ordered a third pilot on April 9, 2010.
 Andy Richter was identified as a potential host.

-On May 18, 2011, TBS announced development of a possible new version of Pyramid, again to be hosted by Andy Richter.
+On May 18, 2011, TBS announced development of a possible new version of Pyramid, again to be hosted by Richter, who by then was associated with TBS through his work on Conan O’Brien’s talk show.
 It was later announced that the show was not picked up.

 Another pilot, titled The Pyramid, was taped on June 16, 2012.
 On July 12, 2012, GSN announced The Pyramid had been picked up and would premiere on the network on September 3, with Mike Richards hosting the show.
 The series ran for 40 episodes before being cancelled later in the year.
+The Pyramid was taped at the CBS Studio Center.